Pupwiz/debian11-preseed/README.md

 The location of the initrd is hardcoded to 'install.amd', this needs to be changed if you are using an iso for other than amd64.

-The configuration for the boot menu options is specific to bullseye in the case of a UEFI system because grub uses the position of the entry to specify the default option.
+The configuration for the boot menu options is specific to bookworm in the case of a UEFI system because grub uses the position of the entry to specify the default option.

 ### More on how to preseed
 * https://wiki.debian.org/DebianInstaller/Preseed